jsfan3/CN1Libs-NativeLogsReader/README.md

 # CN1Lib - Native Logs Reader

-Codename One Library (by Francesco Galgani) to get easily the native logs of Android and iOS.
+Codename One Library (by Francesco Galgani) to get easily the native logs of Android and iOS (useful for debugging purposes).

 ## Usage